 - build environment for the programming languages allowed in the competition;

-- PostgreSQL \geq 9.0;
+- PostgreSQL >= 9.4;

 - GNU compiler collection (in particular the C compiler gcc);

-- gettext >= 0.18;

-- Python >= 2.7, < 3.0;
+- Python 2.7 or >= 3.6;

-- · libcg;
+- libcg;

-- iso-codes:

-- shared-mime-info;

-- TeX Live (only for printing)
+- TeX Live (only for printing);

-- a2ps (only for printing)
+- a2ps (only for printing).

 You will also require a Linux kernel with support for control groups and namespaces.
 Support has been in the Linux kernel since 2.6.32.
 Other distributions, or systems with custom kernels, may not have support enabled.
-At a minimum, you will need to enable the following Linux kernel options: CONFIG_CGROUPS, CONFIG_CGROUP_MEM_RES_CTLR), CONFIG_CPUSETS, CONFIG_PID_NS, CONFIG_IPC_NS, CONFIG_NET_NS.
+At a minimum, you will need to enable the following Linux kernel options: CONFIG_CGROUPS, CONFIG_CGROUP_CPUACCT, CONFIG_MEMCG (previously called as CONFIG_CGROUP_MEM_RES_CTLR), CONFIG_CPUSETS, CONFIG_PID_NS, CONFIG_IPC_NS, CONFIG_NET_NS.
 It is anyway suggested to use Linux kernel version at least 3.8.